 1. Know when it’s time to speak up.

-Some people don’t know how to pick their battles—it’s just fight, fight, fight all the time.
-But others let too many things slide by, which can make them extremely likable and easy to work with (or live with or date), but which can also lead to long-suppressed grievances that ultimately cause harm.
+Some people don't know how to pick their battles—it's just fight, fight, fight all the time.
+But others let too many things slide by, which can make them extremely likable and easy to work with (or live with or date), but it can also lead to long-suppressed grievances that ultimately cause harm.

 "There are a wide range of reasons why it is important to speak up, even if it is a difficult conversation," Smith says.
 The two big ones: safety and development.
 "At the most basic of levels, there are times when we need to speak up to ensure safety," she adds, while at a higher level, without addressing the issue, the person who needs to hear it will never learn and may continue their behavior.
 It's a vicious cycle.
 If avoiding confrontation will either perpetuate a lack of safety or wind up doing both you and the other person a disservice, it's time to talk face to face.

 Are you at a big neighborhood potluck with lots of people around?
 Now's probably not the time to call out your neighbor for parking on your rose bushes everyday.
 Did your roommate just get home from a gruesome day of travel?
 Maybe confront her about not paying you back for last month's rent tomorrow.
 "Ask to schedule some time when the person will be most open to hearing from you," Smith says.
 This will help you avoid blindsiding them.